ga4gh/ga4gh-server/docs/development.rst

     $ pip install -r dev-requirements.txt --user

 This will take a little time as the libraries that we require are fetched from PyPI and built.
+You can now start the server using a :code:`python server_dev.py`, or by installing it to the current environment using :code:`python setup.py install` and then running :code:`ga4gh_server`.
+For more information on using the server, visit :ref:`demo`.

 It is also important to set up an
 `upstream remote <https://help.github.com/articles/configuring-a-remote-for-a-fork/>`_